StaafLab/TMArQ/README.md

   - blockname
     - markername

- Specify your block and marker names in the config file, which is located in the directory config (see config_example.yml for an example).
+ 1. Specify your block and marker names in the config file, which is located in the directory config (see config_example.yml for an example).
- Specify the name of your config file in the Snakemake file.
+ 2. Specify the name of your config file in the Snakemake file (Snakefile).

  TMArQ expects core images that are a bit over 3000x3000 pixels, as this is the standard dearrayed output from pathXL, a platform enabling digital pathology.
 If you want to update the image dimensions, you can easily do this in the tmaConfig.yml file under config.